HugoMatilla/Android-Design-System-and-Theming-Colors/README.md

 # Intro
+This is a continuation to the Article [theming]().
+You don't have to read it if you dont't want but have it open because you might need to read some sections of it.
 # 1. Color naming
 First of all, we have to select our colors.
 As far as in Android Studio 4.0.1 if you create a new project with the empty activity wizard, the colors file looks like this.
+We should change it.

 ```xml
 <resources>